karamolegkos/Ethnikos_Organismos_Emvoliasmou/README.md

 This project was made using HTML, CSS, JS (JQuery, Ajax) and the Bootstrap Framework.

-To Run the application download the files of the project, extract them and then just go to the files below:
+To Run the application download the files of the project, extract them and then just go to the file below:

 Web_App/index.html